Employing tourism staff

 Find information on the different types of careers available within the tourism industry and where best to access education and training, including:

 - Tourism and Hospitality Career Guide - developed by Queensland Tourism Industry Council, the guide profiles the range of occupations available in the tourism and hospitality sector.
 This information will be useful to teachers, career advisors, students, job seekers, employers and industry representatives.

-- Tourism career paths and courses - Discover your career website provides career information, training opportunities, job vacancies, apprenticeships and industry news for the tourism and hospitality sector.
+- Tourism career paths and courses - the Discover your career website provides career information, training opportunities, job vacancies, apprenticeships and industry news for the tourism and hospitality sector.
 This website is aimed at high school students, mature aged, Indigenous workers, current workers and people from non-English speaking background.

 - Young Tourism Leaders program - developed to help the next generation of businesses and employees in the Queensland tourism sector.
 The program provides influential and inspiring role models, to encourage young people to pursue a career in tourism.